CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Experimental Design Concepts

 The main technical challenges of this approach lie in the detailed design and stabilization of the magnetic field.
 Because the storage ring is composed of discrete sector magnets, the field uniformity and symmetry in the edge-transition regions must be precisely controlled.
 The angle of the magnet edge determines the focusing strength ($Q_h$, $Q_v$), which must be stabilized at the level of a few microradians.
 Moreover, the strong field gradients near the magnet edges may render conventional NMR probes ineffective, as field inhomogeneities and line broadening can obscure the resonance signal.
-To achieve the desired $\sim$0.1~ppm precision in $B$-field calibration~\cite{Muong-2:2021ovs}, several techniques are being considered.
-One possibility is to combine traditional NMR with \emph{electron paramagnetic resonance} (EPR) or fluxmeter measurements, which can remain sensitive in high-gradient regions, similar to the 100~ppb local field uniformity achieved at Fermilab~\cite{collaboration_measurement_2025}.
-A second, more innovative method follows Farley’s original idea: using a \emph{polarized proton beam} as an in-ring co-magnetometer.
+Several techniques are being considered to achieve a $B$-field calibration precision of 0.1~ppm, on par with the Fermilab experiment~\cite{Muong-2:2021ovs}.
+One possibility is to combine traditional NMR with electron paramagnetic resonance (EPR) or fluxmeter measurements, which can remain sensitive in high-gradient regions.
+A second, more innovative method follows Farley’s original idea of using a \emph{polarized proton beam} as an in-ring co-magnetometer.
 Protons with the same momentum as the stored muons are injected into the same orbit, and their spin-precession frequency is measured directly to determine the average magnetic field along the trajectory.
 This method intrinsically averages the field over the entire closed orbit and avoids corrections related to diamagnetic shielding in water molecules.
-However, it requires a calibration beam with very high polarization, narrow momentum spread, and long-term stability, with spin-precession frequency measured at the part-per-billion level.
-To prevent depolarization resonances, the horizontal and vertical tune parameters must be carefully tuned~\cite{Farley:2003mj} (for example, $Q_v\!\approx\!0.4$, $Q_h\!\approx\!1.025$).
+However, it requires a calibration beam with narrow momentum spread and long-term stability, and its spin-precession frequency must be measured at the ppb level.
 A full simulation of the injection process, magnetic-field design, and particle tracking will be required to firmly establish the feasibility of this concept.